moehach/blog/_posts/2022-11-01-in-praise-half-baked-ideas.md

 Low-fidelity work lets you focus on what matters when working in an agile/lean environment.
 Instead of focusing on the visual appeal, you can focus your efforts on research and understanding your users.
 The visual refinement can come after you've keyed in on a solution that works.
 Lo-fi work can empower you to try less-travelled paths while providing you with a way back to safety.

-As I like to say: A turd is still a turd, even if you've polished it, so always make sure you're polishing something worthwhile.
+As I like to say: If you're digging for gold, you're bound to find turd on the way.
+Before you begin polishing what you picked up, you need to examine what you have in hand.
+A turd is still a turd, even if you've polished it, so always make sure you're polishing something worthwhile.

-I feel I need to leave a disclaimer here:
-I am not advocating delivering unfinished work.
-Instead, I suggest we look at products/projects as work undergoing constant development and avoid labelling them as "Done".

 ## Further Reading